 • 6 live Zoom sessions with Heidi Bourne (recorded and posted for later viewing)

 • 11 video-based teachings with Sylvia on how to make your day-to-day experience a basis for mindfulness practice.
 Filmed at her home in 2014, Sylvia offers reflections, teachings, and instructions for everyday experiences such as drinking coffee, driving, preparing food and even walking your dog.

 • A downloadable course manual with weekly summary notes

 REGISTRATION AND ACCESSING COURSE MATERIAL:

 After registering, you will receive a confirmation email with the link to the course page.
 This course is useful for newer students as well as more experienced meditators who want to refresh their knowledge.
-The course materials will be available until November 30, 2021.
-Videos originally recorded in 2014.
+The course materials will be available until May 1, 2022.

 Sylvia Boorstein has been teaching Dharma and mindfulness meditation since 1985.
 She is a founding teacher of Spirit Rock Meditation Center, a psychotherapist, wife, mother, and grandmother.
 She is particularly interested in emphasizing daily life as a mindfulness practice and including informed citizenship and social activism as integral to spiritual maturation.

 Her books include: It’s Easier Than You Think: The Buddhist Way to Happiness; Don’t Just Do Something, Sit There: A Mindfulness Retreat; That’s Funny, You Don’t Look Buddhist: On Being a Faithful Jew and a Passionate Buddhist; Pay Attention for Goodness’ Sake: The Buddhist Path of Kindness and Happiness Is an Inside Job: Practicing for a Joyful Life.